haziz09/wiim-now-playing/README.md

 If you want to run the wiim-now-playing app on a Raspberry Pi with a touchscreen, please read the installation instructions in [Raspberry Pi Setup - with touchscreen](docs/RPi-Setup.md)

 You can run the wiim-now-playing app with a regular screen/monitor attached over the (micro) HDMI output of the Raspberry Pi.
 But then you would also need to add a mouse and keyboard as well in order to operate the device.
-Follow the 'headless' instructions below and then configure it for kiosk mode.
+Follow the 'headless' instructions below and then after configure it for kiosk mode.

 The application can also be run headless i.e. without a monitor (or anything else) attached.
 Set the Raspberry Pi up this way and tuck it away somewhere out of sight.
 Point a browser from another device, i.e. a TV, to the server and see what's playing there.
 For instructions see running a [Raspberry Pi Setup - headless](docs/RPi-Headless.md)